devessenceinc/BlazorScriptReload/README.md

 This project provides a simple solution for allowing ```<script>``` elements to behave in a standard manner in a Blazor Web Application.
 It was inspired by the [BlazorPageScript](https://github.com/MackinnonBuck/blazor-page-script) project created by Mackinnon Buck however it takes a different approach.

+Note that this project is explained in more detail in the following webinar recording: https://youtu.be/SNzAHzXyqiI

 ## Goals

 - allow developers to use standard ```<script>``` elements in their Blazor Web Application components